 3. UCLA School of Law

-UCLA’s law school is even larger than Berkeley’s, with around 950 students.
+UCLA’s law school is a similar size to Berkeley’s, with around 1,002 students.
 That said, the school still has a very low student-faculty ratio (5.9:1), and students graduate into an extensive and active alumni base.
-Even with such a large student body, UCLA Law has a competitive acceptance rate of 22.5%.
+Even with such a large student body, UCLA Law has a competitive acceptance rate of 22.8%.

 Here’s what you’ll need to join UCLA Law: